Optimal Sequential Flows: Sequential Flows

 Maximise $\abs{f}$ under constraints in equations \eqref{capcon} and \eqref{flowcon}. }

 Due to the presence of edges with unbounded capacities and because every flow must have a finite value, there may not exist flows of maximal value.

-\subparagraph*{Sequential flows} The \sfp\ is a dynamic variant of this setting in which the maximizer gets to pick a fresh capacity constraint at any unit time.
-Intuitively, a sequential flow still represents the rate of goods flowing along the edges of the graph, but at any moment in time, both capacity constraints and flow conservation dynamically reflect maximizer's current choice of capacities.
+\subparagraph*{Sequential flows} The \sfp\ is a dynamic variant of this setting in which the maximiser gets to pick a fresh capacity constraint at any unit time.
+A sequential flow still represents the rate of goods flowing along the edges, but both capacity constraints and flow conservation dynamically reflect maximiser's momentary choice of capacities.